 This is a survey of the history of art beginning with the Italian Renaissance and concluding with modern art.
 Painting, sculpture, and architecture are studied as an integral part of cultural patterns and developments.
 Illustrated lectures, reading, and field trips to current exhibitions.
 Study assignments involve at least one visit to a major art museum.
+Art majors planning to transfer should enroll in Art G106.
+UC Credit Limitations: Humanties G110 and G110H combined--maximum credit, one course.
 Lecture.
 Optional pass/no pass grade.
 Art majors planning to transfer should enroll in Art G106.
 UC Credit Limitations: Humanities G110 and G110H combined--maximum credit, one course.
-Transferable to CSU: UC.
+Transferable to CSU; UC.